 The absence of one committee member is not acceptable as a reason to cancel your Supervisory Committee Meeting.
 In such a case, your committee meeting needs to go ahead.
-Send the absent committee member a copy of the report (via email) and then that committee member will email their recommendation and comments to you and you then print it and attach to your progress report form and give to the Graduate Program Assistant.
+Send the absent committee member a copy of the report (via email) and then that committee member will also complete their feedback online.

 Download the MBB Orientation Booklet for information about Financial Support, Research Support and more!